-In her charming and enlightening multicultural books GOOD FORTUNE: The journey begins and its sequel GOLDEN RING OF LIGHT, Leslie Bratspis interweaves themes of synchronicity, dreams, symbols, overcoming obstacles, and challenging relationships.
+In her charming and enlightening multicultural books GOOD FORTUNE: The journey begins and its sequel GOLDEN RING OF LIGHT, award winning author Leslie Bratspis interweaves themes of synchronicity, dreams, symbols, overcoming obstacles, and challenging relationships.
 These two delightfully-written stories are of Tong, an aged Chinese scholar who acts as a secret mentor to Michael Hamilton, a man transitioning through a difficult time.
 GOLDEN RING OF LIGHT, the highly requested sequel to GOOD FORTUNE has all the same characters with some new ones.
 The story takes place in San Francisco, Kauai, and The Big Island of Hawaii.
 In addition to researching Chinese culture and customs, Leslie extensively researched Hawaiian customs and folklore for this sequel.

 Her other books are VANILLA GRASS, the touching story of a reclusive Vietnam Veteran with PTSD who rejoins society after reluctantly becoming the role model to a gang of delinquent teens.
 WHITE DUNES, a crime novel with gangsters and quirky characters was influenced by Leslie's admiration of Elmore Leonard's writing.
 Leslie's most recent manuscript, THE ANNIVERSARY BRACELET, is a dark psychological thriller.
 She will announce when it is about to be published.